Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: BNS EARLY-WARNING CATEGORIES

 Assuming BNS systems will merge following the prediction of a population model, every year there will be approximately the same amount of merger signals.
-Contrary to short-lived signals received by ground-based hectohertz GW detectors, these signals could however exist in space-based decihertz GW detectors from the start of the mission to the merger or to the end of the mission.
-Except for those merger signals that are observed within only the first few days of the mission, all the signals will exist in decihertz detectors long enough to guarantee a relatively stable parameter estimation precision, especially for localization.
-Figure 7 in \citet{Liu:2021dcr} has shown that, for long-lasting signals, localization precision makes no difference whether we end the observations a few hours or a few days before the merger.
+Contrary to ground-based hectohertz GW detectors, where signal duration $\ll$ mission lifetime, in decihertz detectors, however, BNS signals could exist from the start of the mission to the merger or even to the end of the mission.
+Except for those BNSs that merge within the first few days of the mission, all the signals will exist in decihertz detectors long enough to guarantee a relatively stable parameter estimation precision, especially for localization.
+For long-lasting signals, the detection rates and the localization precision make no difference whether we end the observations a few hours or a day before the merger \citep[see e.g., Fig.~7 in][]{Liu:2021dcr}.
 Therefore for decihertz space-based detectors, ``early warning'' is time-independent to a certain extent.
-They can always provide accurate localization and time of merger to both GW and EM detectors for followups.
-For signals in category (c), space-based detectors could even provide ``legacy'' information after they stop operating.
+They can always provide accurate localization and time of merger to both GW and EM detectors for follow-ups.
+Therefore we pay more attention to mock the realistic detections.